UWNETLAB/metaknowledge/_posts/docs/2015-12-21-RecordCollection.md

 _extension_ : `optional [str]`

- The extension to search for when reading a directoy for files. _extension_ is the suffix searched for when a direcorty is read for files, by default it is empty so all files are read.
+ The extension to search for when reading a directory for files. _extension_ is the suffix searched for when a directory is read for files, by default it is empty so all files are read.

 The RecordCollection class has the following methods: